 - United States citizenship.

-The application for the CTE Scholarship is open with a priority deadline of June 15.
+The application deadline for the CTE Scholarship can be found on their website.
 To learn more about the CTE scholarship or to apply online, students should visit scholars.horatioalger.org.

-FCTC Career Navigator Program: Offers assistance to eligible students (up to age 24) for tuition, books, supplies, uniforms & more.
+FCTC Career Navigator Program: Offers assistance to eligible students ages 16- 24 for tuition, books, supplies, uniforms & more.

 PROGRAM SPECIFIC SCHOLARSHIPS